KenOverholt/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

 I later recorded the vehicle swerving from the left side and right sides of the road back to center so that the vehicle would learn to recover when it veered off-course.
 I started using the mouse to steer at this point and used it for the remaining of the data gathering sessions.
-These images show what a recovery looks like starting from:
+These images show what a recovery looks like starting from the right side:

 ![alt text][image3]
 ![alt text][image4]

 To augment the data sat, I also flipped images and angles thinking that this would provide double the data showing steering in the opposite direction since the track is mostly left turns.
-I also drove around the track in the opposite direction to get samples of reverse turn driving but more variety since I would be controling rather than just exact opposite values and images.
+I also drove around the track in the opposite direction to get samples of reverse turn driving but with more variation since I was controling rather than just exact opposite values and images.
 Here are samples of driving in the opposite direction:

 ![alt text][image5]
 ![alt text][image6]